learning-zone/python-basics/README.md

 It is a Floor Divisionoperator , which is used for dividing two operands with the result as quotient showing only digits before the decimal point.
 For instance, 10//5 = 2 and 10.0//5.0 = 2.0.

 ## Q. Mention five benefits of using Python?

 - Python comprises of a huge standard library for most Internet platforms like Email, HTML, etc.
-    - Python does not require explicit memory management as the interpreter itself allocates the memory to new variables and free them automatically
+- Python does not require explicit memory management as the interpreter itself allocates the memory to newvariables and free them automatically
 - Provide easy readability due to use of square brackets
 - Easy-to-learn for beginners
 - Having the built-in data types saves programming time and effort from declaring variables

 ## Q. Mention the use of the split function in Python?